GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/federates.md

 # Federates

+Every federate (instance of a simulator) will require configuration of the way it will communicate (send signals) to other federates in the federation.
+For simulators that already have HELICS support, the configuration takes the form of a JSON (or TOML) file; bespoke simulators can be configured with the HELICS APIs in the code or via a JSON file.
+The essential information that HELICS configuration defines is:

+   **Federate name** - The unique name this federate will be known as throughout the federation.
+It is essential this name is unique so that HELICS messages can route properly.

+   **Core type** - The core manages interfaces between the federation and the federate; there are several messaging technologies supported by HELICS.

+   **Publications and Inputs** - Publication configuration contains a listing of source handle, data types, and units being sent by the federate; input configuration does the same for values being received by the federate.
+If supported by the simulator (e.g., [a Python simulator](../examples/fundamental_examples/fundamental_default.md)), these values can be mapped to internal variables of the simulator from the configuration file.

+   **Endpoints** - Endpoints are sending and receiving points for HELICS messages to and from message federates.
+They are declared and defined for each federate.

+   **Time step size** - This value defines the resolution of the simulator to prevent HELICS from telling the simulator to step to a time of which it has no concept (e.g. trying to simulate the time of 1.5 seconds when the simulator has a resolution of one second).

+In depth explanations for each of these components can be found on the [Federates](./federates.md) page.

 ## Types of Federates

 A "federate", as previously introduced in the [HELICS Key Concepts section](./helics_key_concepts.md), is a specific instance of simulation executable.
 For example, a federation may contain a bunch of electric vehicles (EVs), each with their own charge controller implemented as a stand-alone federate (maybe the co-simulation designer is trying out a fancy new coordination algorithm); we'll call this code `EV_coordinator_v12.exe`.
 The code that does this charge coordination is generic in the sense that it can be used to charge any of these EVs; it works with all makes and models.
 But to run the co-simulation, each EV will have to have its own running instance of this code that controls the charging of a particular vehicle.
 If the co-simulation is testing this algorithm with five EVs, then there would be five federates each running their own version of `EV_coordinator_v12.exe` which presumably have unique information particular to each individual EV (battery size, maximum charging rate, etc).